SETL-Framework/setl-examples/README.md

 # SETL examples

-Lessons and exercises to get familiar with the wonderful [SETL](https://github.com/SETL-Developers/setl) framework!
+Lessons and exercises to get familiar with the wonderful <a href="https://github.com/SETL-Developers/setl" target="_blank">SETL</a> framework!

 # Chapters